A Seed is Sown

 From the Year 5 children of Great Bedwyn CE Primary School, Wiltshire.

-Kids’ Tusk Force beads must be sold with two tags ….the first bearing the name of an orphan elephant…..the second bearing The David Sheldrick Wildlife Trust.
+Kids’ Tusk Force beads must be sold with two tags ….the first bearing the name of an orphan elephant…..the second bearing Sheldrick Wildlife Trust.
 The beads are not to be sold for any other reason.